jamesdoh0109/frontend-challenge-f24/README.md

          │
          ├── page.tsx

-     ```

-In addition to simpler routing, Next.js can pre-render pages on the server, and by generating HTML on the server side, Next.js can deliver pages faster, improve SEO, and enhance overall performance.
-This applies even though we are not fetching any data from server side because Next.js can still pre-render static pages at build time using Static Site Generation (SSG).
-This means that even without fetching data from the server, the HTML will be generated ahead of time and served instantly when a user visits.
-Additionally, the pre-rendered HTML improves SEO because the search engines can now crawl and index your app, even if the content is static.
+In addition to simpler routing, Next.js can pre-render pages on the server.
+By generating HTML on the server side, Next.js can deliver pages faster, improve SEO (not too much relevant with this project), and enhance overall performance.
+This applies even when we are not fetching any data from the server because Next.js can still pre-render static pages at build time using Static Site Generation (SSG).
+This means that even without fetching data from the server, the HTML will be generated ahead of time and served instantly when a user visits the page.

 #### CSS Modules